 For best results, apply body oil to damp skin.
 Right after a shower when the pores are open is a great time to use it.

 Other uses include using as a massage oil.
-Apply a small amount to the palm of the hand, use like normal.
+Apply a small amount to the palm of the hand, and use like normal.

 How Often Should I Use Body Oil